APJansen/TDUr/README.md

 Here however, due to the simplicity of Ur and the random component that brings a degree of exploration, this is unlikely to be an issue.

 It can be a bit confusing to have the agent play both sides, and update its weights on all moves done during training.
 To make this clearer, we have set it up so that no matter whose turn it is, we always want to improve our estimate of the value function as seen from the point of view of the red player.
-The eligibility vector tracks the influence of older decisions on this value function.
+The eligibility trace tracks the influence of older decisions on this value function.
-So neither of these, the value function or the eligibility vector, or how the updates are done, depend on whose turn it is.
+So neither of these, the value function or the eligibility trace, or how the updates are done, depend on whose turn it is.
 The only place where this enters is that if it is the red player's turn, they will choose the move that maximizes the value function, while if it is the blue player's turn they will choose the move that minimizes the value function.